ytrink/wilms-splicing/README.md

 # wilms-splicing
-scripts for "Characterization of Alternative Splicing in High-Risk Wilms’ Tumors"
+For more information, please see our paper:  Characterization of Alternative Splicing in High-Risk Wilms’ Tumors